 WHAT YOU SHOULD KNOW:

-CARE AGREEMENT:You have the right to help plan your family member's or significant other's care.
-To help with this plan, you must learn about her health condition and how it may be treated.
-You can then discuss treatment options with her caregivers.
-Work with them to decide what care may be used to treat your family member or significant other.
-You have the right to refuse treatment.
+CARE AGREEMENT:You have the right to help plan your care.
+Learn about your health condition and how it may be treated.
+Discuss treatment options with your caregivers to decide what care you want to receive.
+You always have the right to refuse treatment.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Diet and nutrition: